 If you or a loved one sustained injuries or died in someone else’s pool, your time is ticking on your ability to file a premises liability lawsuit.

 Reyes Browne Reilley law firm has been practicing personal injury and premises liability law for 30 years.
 We have what you need to pursue your recovery for your injuries or the death of a loved one.
 Our attorneys operate on a contingency retainer fee.
-This means so long as we’re working your case for you, you don’t owe us a dime.
+This means that as long as we’re working on your case, you don’t owe us a dime.
 In fact, if we don’t win your case, our services are absolutely free.